jstetich/DEP_Nutrients_sum/Analysis/DEP_Nutrients_Core_Sites_Analysis.md

 <img src="DEP_Nutrients_Core_Sites_Analysis_files/figure-gfm/ternary_site-1.png" style="display: block; margin: auto;" />

-There is clearly pattern there, but hte Viridis color scale is really more suited for continuous color scale, not a discrete color scale, as here.
+There is clearly pattern there, but the Viridis color scale is really more suited for continuous color scale, not a discrete color scale, as here.